How to make German Buttercream

 Ingredients and substitutes

-- Sugar - I highly recommend using fine grain sugar, so it dissolves quicker.
+- Sugar – I highly recommend using fine-grain sugar so it dissolves quickly.
 And yet, if regular thick sugar is all you have, use it.

-- Starch - This helps thicken the vanilla pastry cream.
+- Starch – This helps thicken the vanilla pastry cream.
 Usually, we use only cornstarch.
-But using just a little flour makes a thicker pastry cream, and eventually, a more stable buttercream.
-And if you don't have cornstarch a good substitute would be arrowroot powder or tapioca powder.
+But using just a little flour makes a thicker custard and, eventually, a more stable buttercream.
+And if you don’t have cornstarch a good substitute would be pudding mix, arrowroot powder, or tapioca powder.

 - Flavoring – Vanilla is always my first flavor of choice.
 It’s highly recommended the scrapings of a vanilla bean.
 But you can also add vanilla bean paste, vanilla extract, or vanilla sugar instead.